 The Group's business sustainability strategy and initiatives are spearheaded by Sinmah's Board.
 The Board is responsible for reviewing and adopting the overall corporate strategy, plans, and directions for the Group, including those related to sustainability.
-The Board is assisted by the Audit Committee, which is entrusted with the responsibility to the Group's MSMs considering the sustainability strategy set by the Board, as well as to review the adequacy and effectiveness of internal controls addressing the Group's sustainability considerations.
+The Board is assisted by the Audit Committee ("AC"), which is entrusted with the responsibility to the Group's MSMs considering the sustainability strategy set by the Board, as well as to review the adequacy and effectiveness of internal controls addressing the Group's sustainability considerations.

-During the financial year under review, we have assessed our governance structure and have formally tasked the Risk Management Committee to undertake the responsibility to oversee the management of sustainability risks and opportunities of the Group's business.
-Together with its oversight over enterprise-wide risk management, the Risk Management Committee is able to deliver effective, efficient, and synergistic management of the Group's sustainability.
-The Risk Management Committee, which is headed by the Group's Managing Director and comprises the heads of departments of the business units of the Group, is responsible for identifying and assessing the Group's sustainability matters, i.e. materiality assessment, considering the Group's impact in terms of EES aspects.
-The responsibilities of the Risk Management Committee, where the management of sustainability matters is concerned, include the following:
+The Risk Management Committee ("RMC"), a management-level committee headed by the Group's Managing Director ("GMD") and comprises the heads of departments of the business units of the Group undertakes the responsibility to oversee the management of sustainability risks and opportunities of the Group's business.
+Together with its oversight over enterprise-wide risk management, the RMC is able to deliver effective, efficient, and synergistic management of the Group's sustainability.
+The responsibilities of the RMC, where the management of sustainability matters is concerned, include the following:

-- to incorporate sustainability into Sinmah Capital Berhad's risk management and corporate strategies; - to oversee the stakeholder engagement processes of the Group; - to perform materiality assessment on the Group's EES matters; - to oversee the management of the Group's sustainability matters; - to monitor and report the Group's MSMs to the Audit Committee; and - to develop sustainability-related disclosures of the Group, including the Sustainability Statement required by Bursa's Listing Requirements.
+- to incorporate sustainability into Sinmah's risk management and corporate strategies; - to oversee the stakeholder engagement processes of the Group; - to perform materiality assessment on the Group's EES matters; - to oversee the management of the Group's sustainability matters; - to monitor and report the Group's MSMs to the AC; and - to develop sustainability-related disclosures of the Group, including the Sustainability Statement required by Bursa's Listing Requirements.

-Management, which is led by the Group's Managing Director, is then responsible for the execution of processes and internal controls put in place to manage the Group's sustainability matters, which also include engagement with stakeholders, ensuring the sustainability-related policies and procedures are complied with, and ensuring the key performance indicators for managing MSMs are achieved and reported.
+Management, which is led by the GMD, is then responsible for the execution of processes and internal controls put in place to manage the Group's sustainability matters, which also include engagement with stakeholders, ensuring the sustainability-related policies and procedures are complied with, and ensuring the key performance indicators for managing MSMs are achieved and reported.